 Stakeholders throughout the supply chain need to know not only where items are, and also when things go wrong.

-That’s true in the automotive industry, where parts managers need to ensure that only non-damaged components go into inventory; in the pharmaceutical industry, where impacts can destroy certain therapeutics; in the aerospace and medical device industries, where impacts can throw sensitive instruments out of calibration; as well as in countless other industries.
-Even railways use RFID sensors to track rolling stock and locomotives.
+That’s true in the automotive industry, where parts managers need to ensure that only non-damaged components go to the manufacturing line; in the pharmaceutical industry, where impacts can destroy certain therapeutics; and in the aerospace industries, where impacts can throw sensitive instruments out of calibration; as well as in countless other industries.

 Today, RFID does even more.
-SpotSee’s ShockWatch® RFID tags integrate with existing UHF RFID readers to not only track cargo using passive RFID tag signals, but to also record impacts that occur throughout shipping.
-With a variety of impact thresholds available from 5 to 37 Gs, you can focus on events that have the potential to cause damage.
-This is called “exception management,” and it helps you optimize operations so you can do even more while tightly managing costs.
+SpotSee’s ShockWatch® RFID tags integrate with existing UHF RFID readers to not only track cargo using passive RFID tag signals, but to also record if an impact has occurred during shipping.
+With a variety of impact thresholds available from 5 to 75 Gs, you can focus on events that have the potential to cause damage.
+This is called “exception management,” and it helps you optimize operations and tightly manage costs.

-With SpotSee’s combined RFID and impact indicator solution, you can access a condition report each time the passive RFID tag passes a scanner – like during handoffs between carriers – regardless how many service handlers are involved.
-Importantly, the ShockWatch RFID tags can be read by any UHF scanner.
-As a result, you can know instantly whether parts can be put into inventory or need a thorough inspection, or whether something happened during transit that requires replacement items to be shipped – even before the cargo arrives.
+With SpotSee’s combined RFID and impact indicator solution, you can access a condition report each time the passive RFID tag is near a scanner – like during handoffs between carriers – regardless of how many service handlers are involved.
+Importantly, the ShockWatch RFID tags can be read by any UHF Gen 2 compatible scanner.
+As a result, you can know instantly whether parts can be put into inventory or need a thorough inspection, or whether something happened during transit that requires replacement items to be shipped.

 A Simple, yet Groundbreaking Upgrade to RFID Inventory Management